 Hawaiian BBQ Chicken Bowl FAQ's

 You can marinate the chicken before cooking.
 Place it in a ziplock bag in the fridge for a couple of hours.
 Be sure to cut the chicken beforehand to avoid a mess!
-While cooking the chicken on the skillet, stir continuously for 6-7 minutes making sure the meat is cooked thoroughly and no more pink is shown. check the pieces of meat with a meat thermometer periodically to monitor temps.
-165 F is the safe temperature.
+While cooking the chicken in the skillet, stir continuously for 6-7 minutes, making sure the meat is cooked thoroughly and no pink is shown.
+Check the pieces of meat with a meat thermometer periodically to monitor temperatures.
+165°F is the safe temperature.
 Check several pieces.
-When the temperature gets close to 165 reduce heat and add the sauce and vegetables.
+When the temperature gets close to 165, reduce the heat and add the sauce and vegetables.

 More Healthy Bowls